Dushyant479/Cyber_Internship_task1/README.md

 - Several devices had no open ports or were filtered, indicating a limited exposure and good network security practices.

 ## Wireshark Analysis
 The Wireshark capture shows TCP SYN packets sent by Nmap and the corresponding SYN-ACK or RST responses from devices.
 This validates the status of ports as open, closed, or filtered.
-The included screenshot (`wireshark_screenshot.png`) in the screenshot directory provides visual evidence of this packet exchange.
+The included screenshot provides visual evidence of this packet exchange.